mikeblazanin/gcplyr/cran-comments.md

 ## R CMD check results

-There were no ERRORs, WARNINGs, or NOTEs.
+There were no ERRORs or WARNINGs

+There was 1 NOTE:

-Note that this is the first submission of this package to CRAN
+* This is a new submission to CRAN

 ## Downstream dependencies
 There are currently no downstream dependencies for this package